databrickslabs/ucx/docs/assessment.md

 [[back to top](#migration-assessment-report)]

-### AF314.0 - Distributed ML
+## AF314.* - Distributed ML
 Databricks Runtime ML and Spark Machine Learning Library (MLlib) are not supported on shared Unity Catalog compute.
-The recommendation is to use Assigned mode, use cluster policies and compute (warm) pools to improve compute management.
+The recommendation is to use Assigned mode cluster; Use cluster policies and (warm) compute pools to improve compute and cost management.

 ### AF314.1 - Distributed ML